LIHEAP and weatherization program New Mexico.

 The federal government and the U.S. Department of Energy (DOE) also fund this resource, and money is used to improve the energy performance of home and residences of needy lower income families.
 The program uses the most advanced technologies and testing protocols available in the housing industry.

-Your community action agency coordinates contractors and also manages the day-to-day details of the program.
+Your community action agency coordinates contractors and also manages the day-to-day details of the program, whether it is a home or roof repair or window replacement or some other modification .
 The state of New Mexico also can work with nonprofit organizations, towns and other local governments that provide these free services.
 Improvements can offset heating and cooling consumption, and therefore reduce a family‘s utility bills by up to 30% or so, with a significant amount of those savings coming during the summer months.

 As with LIHEAP mentioned above, priority for weatherization is given to elderly and disabled low income persons, high energy consuming homes, low income families in New Mexico with children under the age of six years of age.
 Call your local community action agency to apply for this free program, or call Human Services Department at (800) 283-4465.